Skip to main content

 • VS Code with MCP support (install MCP extension if needed)

-• A bundle enabled in your MCPBundles dashboard
+• An MCP server enabled in your MCPBundles dashboard

-• Credentials connected for providers in your bundle
+• Credentials connected for the providers on that MCP server

 Time to complete: 3-5 minutes